-ESM values the collaborative efforts of all in educating our students during the challenges and constantly changing landscape of COVID-19.
+ESM values the collaborative efforts of all in educating our students throughout the challenges and constantly changing landscape of COVID-19.
 With full in-person learning this school year, health and safety remain among our top priorities.
 Our students have remarkably adapted and persevered through each modification of the COVID-related mandates and guidelines.
 We are proud to witness our students doing their best in this learning environment.
 They exemplify Spartan success!
 With heartfelt gratitude, we thank our ESM teachers for their focus on cultivating relationships and recognize all of our ESM staff members for their dedication, creativity, perseverance and caring in contributing to the success of our collaborative efforts.
 We greatly appreciate the continued patience, understanding and support of our ESM parents, guardians, grandparents and family members.
 Thanks again to the collaborative efforts of our ESM students, teachers, parents, administrators, bargaining unit presidents, PTO leaders, business partners and community partners we have updated our revised reopening plan focused on student learning.

-Our ESM Reopening of School Plan 2021-22 - Prepared to Excel---Daring to Dream! was updated by a diverse group of more than 100 stakeholders who shared their time, expertise and perspectives to update our plan with a focus on in-person learning while recognizing the need for flexibility to address circumstances that may change in the weeks, months and year ahead.
-In addition to the District Advisory Committee members and high school student leaders we also extend our gratitude to the significant number of students, parents and staff members who provided feedback and input throughout the 2020-21 school year.
-The stakeholder feedback and input combined with the engagement of the District Advisory Committee contributed to the updated action steps outlined in the preparation learning for our 2021-2022 ESM Reopening Plan.
+Our ESM Reopening of School Plan 2022-23 - We Are Spartans ---Celebrating our Success! was updated by a diverse group of stakeholders who shared their time, expertise and perspectives to update our plan with a focus on in-person learning while recognizing the need for flexibility to address circumstances that may change in the future.
+In addition to the District Advisory Committee members and high school student leaders we also extend our gratitude to students, parents and staff members who provided feedback and input throughout the 2022-23 school year.
+The stakeholder feedback and input combined with the engagement of the District Advisory Committee contributed to the updated action steps outlined in the preparation learning for our 2022-2023 ESM Reopening Plan.